gonkane/siril-g-annotations_gk/README.md

-# Galaxy Annotation Script for Siril (Version 1.0.2-gk.1, by gonkane)
+# Galaxy Annotation Script for Siril (Version 1.0.2-gk.2, by gonkane)

-This script is a customized and enhanced version of the Python script "Galaxy_Annotations.py" version 1.0.2, originally developed by Steffen Schreiber and Patrick Wagner for Siril v1.4.0-beta.
+This script is a customized and enhanced version of the Python script "Galaxy_Annotations.py" version 1.0.2,
+originally developed by Steffen Schreiber and Patrick Wagner for Siril v1.4.0-beta.

-The original project is available on GitLab: https://gitlab.com/schreiberste/siril-scripts
+The original project is available on GitLab:
+https://gitlab.com/schreiberste/siril-scripts

-The original script is a powerful and well-designed tool that retrieves galaxy data from the Simbad database and overlays annotations (such as galaxy names) on astronomical images in Siril.
+The original script is a powerful and well-designed tool that retrieves galaxy data from the Simbad database
+and overlays annotations (such as galaxy names) on astronomical images in Siril.
 I sincerely appreciate the excellent work of the original authors and their contribution to the community.

 ---

 ## Features

-- Addressed an issue where some Messier, NGC, and IC objects were not annotated correctly, by switching to Siril’s built-in catalog data
+- Addressed an issue where some Messier, NGC, and IC objects were not annotated correctly
+  by switching to Siril’s built-in catalog data
 - Added the ability to assign custom colors per catalog
 - Made the catalog list scrollable vertically in the GUI
+- Improved patch size estimation using WCS-based 4-direction evaluation (RA±, DEC±)
+- Added fallback behavior for objects without size data

 ---